Manish-N-2006/image_blur_tool/README.md

 - Read the instructions shown in a popup.
 - Click and drag the mouse on the image to draw a red rectangle over the area you want to blur.
 - Press:
-       - S to save the blurred image
+        S - to save the blurred image,
-       - ESC to exit without saving
+        ESC - to exit without saving,
-       - Any other key to reload the original image
+        Any - other key to reload the original image.

 ## 🙋‍♂️ Author
 - Manish N